 Internships are temporary.
-They can last from a few weeks to a few months, with varying work hours.
-But they can lead to long-term benefits, such as job opportunities in the company and increased knowledge about the industry.
-In addition, your supervisor and colleagues can be a reference for a job, college applications, or even scholarship applications.
+They can last from a few weeks to a few months with varying work hours.
+However, they can lead to long-term benefits, such as job opportunities in the company and increased knowledge about the industry.
+In addition, your supervisor and colleagues can be a reference for job applications, college applications, or even scholarship applications.

-While many internships are unpaid, completing an internship can benefit your career path.
+While some internships are unpaid, completing an internship can benefit your career path.